 In versions 1.70 and previous, there is a bug in the magic.c source file.
 If the bug still exists in the version you downloaded, the build process will fail with a message like "magic.c:192: error: storage size of 'utsbuf' isn't known.
+However, this appears to have been fixed in the current version: 2.06.

-Ian Lance Taylor created a fix for this, which I found in a NetBSD newsgroup archive at http://news.gw.com/netbsd.tech.toolchain/4094.
-I have copied this e-mail into Appendix A of this document for convenience.
+Ian Lance Taylor created a fix for this bug, which I found in a NetBSD newsgroup archive at http://news.gw.com/netbsd.tech.toolchain/4094.
+This e-mail, and instructions for correcting this bug if necessary, are found in Appendix A of this document for convenience.